-September Writing Topics for Kids— This September, invite students to think about the type of positive changes that the world could use.
-As America celebrates Patriot Day, students can consider their wishes for the world with a series of all new journal prompts.
+September Writing Prompts for Kids — This September, invite students to think about the type of positive changes that the world could use.
+As America celebrates Patriot Day, students can consider their wishes for the world with a series of all-new journal prompts.
 So go for it and use these writing ideas to teach your students about important world issues from a lens of positivity.

 With a new school year just beginning and commemorative Patriot Day events taking place, September is the perfect time for students to think about the challenges ahead of our world.
 In these 30 daily prompts, students will reflect on political issues facing our world today.
 They’ll consider the benefits they enjoy by living in America as well as the challenges that being an American presents.